 This premium release came in a box identical to previous releases, simulating an antique book.
 However this release doesn't open and has no window either.
 I suspect it's because they have packed this release them to the gills with some real nice accessories.

 Accessories that take up a fair amount of space in the box.
 Even with using the space in the box for maximum storage capacity it is still large.
 It is the same size as larger standard releases like Hypnos or God Cloth Pegasus.
 More on the accessories in a bit...

-The guys over at Angolz sent the metal plate with this release as well (Thanks Ken.)
-The official Bandai plates are designed to fit the after market stands, giving them a metallic base.
+The guys sent the metal plate with this release as well (Thanks Ken.)
+The official Bandai plates are designed to fit the aftermarket stands, giving them a metallic base.
 These serve no other function other than to jazz up your Saint Cloth Myth displays.

 Some folks do collect these metal plates as well, each is packed in a nice foldout cardboard booklet with various stats.
 Unfortunately, in order to use the metal plate or token (the little round part, I don't use them) you pretty much destroy the package to get them off the cardboard.

-Athena features an all new sculpted female body.
-What I really like about this release is they where able to keep the poseability the Saint Cloth Myth line is known for while making the bare limbs look natural.
-The arms are slim and the joints aren't to noticeable.
+Athena features an all-new sculpted female body.
+What I really like about this release is they were able to keep the poseability the Saint Cloth Myth line is known for while making the bare limbs look natural.
+The arms are slim and the joints aren't too noticeable.
 Athena's dress is very well realized, with individual pleats sewn into the dress.
-Stitching looks very good as well upon close inspection.
-Honestly I am not surprised at this point.
+The stitching looks very good as well upon close inspection.
+Honestly, I am not surprised at this point.
 Bandai has been very consistent with the quality and level of detail on each release in this series.
 Now that they appear to have nailed the female form for this line maybe they will consider doing the Amazons, Eagle Marin or Ophiuchus Shaina.

 Athena comes with 2 different waist pieces.
 The first is more anime accurate with larger more colorful jewels.